gerald-guiony/ESPWiFiServersExtension/examples/RemoteDeviceStatus/Readme.md

 ## Freebox Player Status

-When the Freebox Player exits standby, it powers its USB ports and, consequently, the Wio Node.
+When the Freebox Player exits standby, it powers its USB ports and, consequently, the Wio Node :sunglasses:
 The Wio Node then notifies its ON status through MQTT every 5 minutes as long as it remains powered.
-For energy saving reasons, each time the Wio Node has published its status it enters deep sleep mode for 5 minutes.
+For energy saving reasons, each time the Wio Node has published its status it enters deep sleep mode for 5 minutes :zzz:

 see the source files for more details.